-"When building a capsule wardrobe for travel, select pieces that are interchangeable and can work in multiple settings," fashion stylist Stacee Michelle said.
+"When building a capsule wardrobe for travel, select pieces that are interchangeable and can work in multiple settings," says fashion stylist Stacee Michelle.
 "Be mindful of the temperature and planned activities and select layering pieces that can be added or removed throughout the day."

-With that in mind, we asked the fashion experts to share their picks for the essential pieces that should make up your vacation wardrobe.
+With that in mind, we asked the fashion experts to share their picks for the essential pieces that should make up your vacation wardrobe, plus we added some of our own based on their guidance.
 Below, everything you need to stay stylish and stress-free, from departure to return.

 Chataigne likes Numi's stylish tops which feature a moisture-wicking gusset under the armpits and are made with a thermo-regulating TENCEL material.
 You can choose between a variety of styles, from tees to bodysuits and crop tops, but you can't go wrong with the brand's top-selling Signature shirt.
 It comes in five neutral colors and can be worn under a jumpsuit or styled with a pair of shorts or pants.

 Chico's Traveler's Collection features a range of elevated fashion staples that you can wear for almost any activity.
 Chataigne likes these pants, which are made from a wrinkle-resistant fabric to keep them looking their best for your entire trip.

 While this Lululemon long-sleeve shirt is technically made for workouts, Chataigne notes that it can be a great casual option for travel.
 "Pair it with shorts, jeans or leggings for an everyday look that will still keep you cool," she explains.
 "The fabric is a soft nylon blend and has a four-way stretch, which wicks away sweat."